shelleywong/CSCI567-Course-Materials/Assignments/Assignment0.md

   * Copy the SSH public key to your clipboard
     * Windows: `clip < ~/.ssh/id_ed25519.pub`
     * Mac: `pbcopy < ~/.ssh/id_ed25519.pub`
-    * If the `clip` or `pbcopy` command is not working, you can locate the hidden .ssh folder, open the file in your favorite text editor, and copy it to your clipboard.
+    * If the `clip` or `pbcopy` command is not working, you can locate the hidden .ssh folder, open the file in your favorite text editor, and copy it to your clipboard, or use the `cat` command (e.g. `cat id_rsa.pub`) to display the key in the terminal and copy the key from there.
   * Go to GitLab, login (if you have not already), and add your SSH key to GitLab:
     * Click on your account (look for your name and username), select the `Edit Profile` option, and select `SSH Keys`.
 Alternatively, you can use the search bar ("Search or go to..."), enter "ssh keys", and go to Settings > SSH Keys.
     * Click the `Add new key` button, then paste your public key into the `Key` text box (it should begin with something like 'ssh-rsa' or 'ssh-ed25519')